Enrico Forlanini: Legacy

 Forlanini obtained a number of British and American patents on his ideas and designs, most of which were aimed at seaplane applications.

 He died in 1930 while still working on the design of the Omnia Dir airship.

-Milan has dedicated to him its city airport, also named Linate Airport, as well as the nearby park, the Parco Forlanini.
-He also has an avenue named after him.
+Milan has dedicated to Enrico Forlanini its city airport, also named Linate Airport, as well as the nearby park, the Parco Forlanini.
+In Milan he also has an avenue named after him, Viale Enrico Forlanini.